A scalable framework for learning from implicit user feedback to improve natural language understanding in large-scale conversational AI systems: Experiment Results and Discussion

 \subsection{Results and Discussions}

-\paragraph{Overall Shadow Evaluation:} Table \ref{table:overall_eval} shows the overall shadow evaluation results, making NLU-level comparison between $m_{base}$ and $m_{new}$.
+\paragraph{Overall Side-by-Side Evaluation:} Table \ref{table:overall_eval} shows the overall shadow evaluation results, making NLU-level comparison between $m_{base}$ and $m_{new}$.
 The column \emph{Total} shows the number of requests annotated per domain.
 The columns \emph{Win}, \emph{Loss}, and \emph{Tie} show the number of requests where $m_{new}$ produced better, worse, and comparable NLU interpretations than $m_{base}$ respectively.
 The column \emph{Others} shows the number of requests where the annotators could not make the decision due to lack of context.
 The column $\Delta_1$ shows the difference in the number of win and loss cases, and $\Delta_2$ shows the relative improvement (i.e., $\Delta_1$ / \emph{Total} in percentage).
 First, we note that $m_{new}$ overall produced a better NLU interpretation on 367 cases while making 196 losses, resulting in 171 absolute gains or 8.5\% relative improvement over $m_{base}$.
 This indicates that applying our framework can bring a net overall improvement to existing NLU.
-Second, analyzing per-domain results shows that $m_{new}$ outperforms $m_{base}$ (7.5-26.0\% relative improvements) on 5 domains (rows 1-5), while making marginal improvements (0.5-3.5\% improvements) on the other 5 domains (rows 6-10). \paragraph{Analysis on DIM:} Table \ref{table:dim_dcm_eval}.(a) summarizes the results of error attribution annotations between the defects in the production traffic (denoted as \emph{DEF}) and target defects identified by DIM (denoted as \emph{DIM}).
-The results show that the target defects identified by DIM help us focus more on the defects that are caused by ASR or NLU (the ones that can be targeted and potentially fixed, specifically \emph{NLU Error} which is at 39.0\% of total for \emph{DIM} compared to 14.3\% for \emph{DEF}) and filter out others (\emph{Bad Responses} and \emph{Others}).
-Per-domain results show that the target defects identified by DIM consistently have a higher NLU error ratio than that of original defects for all domains. \paragraph{Analysis on DCM:} Table \ref{table:dim_dcm_eval}.(b) summarizes the win-loss annotation results on the new supervision data that take target defects from DIM and assign new interpretation label for correction with DCM.
-The results show that overall DCM correctly assigns a better, corrected NLU interpretation on 399 cases and fails on 77 cases, resulting in 322 absolute gains or 32.2\% relative improvement.
-Per-domain results show that DCM consistently assigns a comparable or better interpretation on the target defects on almost all domains with a large margin (i.e., with 8.0\%-79.0\% relative improvements on 9 domains).
+Second, analyzing per-domain results shows that $m_{new}$ outperforms $m_{base}$ (7.5-26.0\% relative improvements) on 5 domains, while making marginal improvements (0.5-3.5\% improvements) on the other 5 domains.